Vincentojiaku/DatabricksCodeRepo/README.md

 ## Contents

-- `TaxiData`: Contains files for my first project.
+- `CleanTaxiData`: Contains files for my first project.
+Which is an ETL process where I cleaned and transformed some csv and json files normalized the data and loaded them into a data lake as parquet files.

 ## Usage